Abson/Abson/README.md

 - 👯 I’m looking to collaborate with other content creators

-- ⚡ Fun fact I love to enjoy saxophone music and coffee alone.
+- ⚡ Fun fact: I love to enjoy saxophone music and coffee alone.

-- 🦸🏻‍ By the way as an iOS developer, these companies in China I have worked for contain 4399.Inc YY.inc, BAIDU, etc.
+- 🦸🏻‍ By the way, as a full-stack developer, these companies in China I have worked for include 4399, JOYY, BIDU, etc.

 - 💬  Ask me about anything [here](https://github.com/Abson/Abson/issues)